tlvaldepena/vectorsurv.org/_docs/tools/calculators/vector-index.md

  - **Bias-Corrected MLE**: The standard MLE can have significant bias depending on the quantity and quality of available data.
 The bias-corrected MLE seeks to reduce this bias and is the recommended point estimate when sample size is small.
 The bias-corrected MLE will be appropriate for most situations.

 **Note:** The MLE and Bias-Corrected MLE calculations are not designed for situations where all tests are positive.
-If these methods are chosen and all included pools for in a given time period are positive, VectorSurv's calculator will not return an estimate for infection rate or vector index for that time period.
-It is recommended to use MIR to estimate the infection rate and vector index for that time period.
+If one of these methods is chosen and all pools for a given time period are positive, VectorSurv's calculator will not return an estimate for infection rate or vector index for that time period.
+We recommend using MIR to estimate the infection rate and vector index for such situations.

 ## Results